Chinese submarine 361

-The submarine hull No. 361 named Great Wall #61 (长城61号) was a Chinese People's Liberation Army Navy Type 035AIP (ES5E variant) (NATO reporting name Ming III) conventional diesel/electric submarine.
+The submarine hull No. 361 named Great Wall #61 was a Chinese People's Liberation Army Navy Type 035AIP (ES5E variant) (NATO reporting name Ming III) conventional diesel/electric submarine.
 In April 2003, during a military exercise in the Yellow Sea between North Korea and China's Shandong Province, the vessel suffered a mechanical failure that killed all 70 crew members on board.
 It was one of China's worst peacetime military disasters.
 The PLA Navy's Commander Shi Yunsheng and Political Commissar Yang Huaiqing were both dismissed as a result of the accident.

 Background

 No. 361 was part of the 12th Submarine Brigade of the North Sea Fleet of the PLA Navy based at Lüshunkou in Liaoning Province.
 It was a Type 035G (Ming III-class) submarine.
-These were derivatives of Soviet Project 633 a.k.a.
-Romeo-class submarines, which themselves were derivatives of German World War II advanced Type XXI diesel/electric U-boats.
+These were derivatives of Soviet Project 633 Romeo-class submarines, which themselves were derivatives of German World War II advanced Type XXI diesel/electric U-boats.

 According to CNN, China was increasing training and exercises of its submarines in the east to carry out a policy of "sea denial" to counter the United States Pacific Fleet.